CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 ## BETWEEN predicate

-The `BETWEEN` predicate tests if a value lies in a range defined by start and end values (inclusive):
+The `BETWEEN` predicate tests if a value lies in a range defined by a start and end value (inclusive):
 ```
 property [NOT] BETWEEN a AND b
 ```